anzbert/rusty_link/README.md

 ## Credits

 Thanks to Magnus Herold for [his implementation](https://github.com/magdaddy/ableton-link-rs).
-This library started as a fork of his, but is now purely built on Ableton's basic C Wrapper.
+I made this library to learn about FFI in Rust and I started it as a fork of his.
+Unlike his library, which adds additional mappings, this one is purely built on Ableton's plain C Wrapper.